esp-cpp/espp/components/kts1622/example/README.md

 ### Hardware Required

 This example requires a connection (via I2C) to a dev board which has an KTS1622.
-To that chip should be attached some digial inputs (such as buttons).
+To that chip should be attached some digital inputs (such as buttons).

+It has been tested on a `QtPy ESP32S3` connected to a `KTS1622EUAA-MMEV01` kts1622 evaluation kit via a qwiic / stemma qt cable.

 ### Build and Flash